lloydsteele/palmarh/README.md

-# SkO ExpiMap

-Computational quantification of palmar hyperlinearity and prediction of filaggrin mutation status from palmar images
+# Computational quantification of palmar hyperlinearity and prediction of filaggrin mutation status from palmar images

 ## About